 Cervical cancer stages

 The stage of a cancer tells the doctor how far it has spread.
 It is important because treatment is often decided according to the stage of a cancer.
-If you have had an abnormal cervical screening test and your doctor has said you have carcinoma in situ (CIN3) you can find information on the cervical screening page.
+If you have had an abnormal cervical screening test and your doctor has said you have carcinoma in situ (CIN3) you can find information on page about treatment for abnormal cervical cells.
 Carcinoma in situ is not a cancer but in some women it will develop into cancer if left untreated.